matijs.net — Software

 How can I mass-convert my Outlook mail?

-MSGConvert is not well suited for that, since you would first have to save each single message to a file.
+MSGConvert is not well suited for that, since you would first have to save each single message to a file from inside Outlook.

-You can have Outlook store your messages on an IMAP server, and then use another mail client to read them again, or you can use Mozilla for converting from Outlook to mbox format (in particlaur, to Entourage).
-See also the MS Outlook to Unix Mailbox Conversion mini HOWTO.
+You can have Outlook store your messages on an IMAP server, and then use another mail client to read them again, or you can install Thunderbird and ask it to import your Outlook messages.
+Other email clients may also be able to import your email from Outlook.

 You could also save your Outlook folders as .PST files, and try to convert that (see the next question).
 I don't recommend this, however.